Yahapi/yahapi/format.md

  }
 ```

-Full resource representations of elements in the same collection **MAY** contain different properties only if their type is different as well.
+Full resource representations of elements in the same collection **SHOULD** contain different properties only if their type is different as well.

 ```
 GET /products/9016